equinor/GT-Post/docs/technical_docs/introduction_td.rst

 Sobrarbe
     *Template for the Sobrarbe formation and comparable deltaic systems.
 Has a straight, and short 20 cell (1 km) river valley.
-The river valley has four inflow points for channels that are separated by cone-shaped non-eordable obstacles.
+The river valley has four inflow points for channels that are separated by cone-shaped non-erodable obstacles.
 Simulates a wide braided floodplain entering a sedimentary basin.
 Uses Van Rijn sediment transport equation.*